Professor of Psychology and Chair of the Psychology Department

 Research Interests & Relevant Publications

-Generally, my research is aimed at understanding how characteristics of the family and of the individual are related to adjustment during adolescence.
+Generally, my research is aimed at understanding how characteristics of the family and of the individual influence adjustment during this time of life.
 Specific interests include stereotypes of adolescents, and evaluating the perspective that adolescence is a time of “storm and stress”; the origins and consequences of parenting beliefs and practices among parents of adolescents; ethnic and cultural similarities and differences in expectations for adolescents, parenting of adolescents, and adolescent development; and the development of civic behavior and citizenship.
 Examples of my publications, grouped roughly by topic, include:

 Stereotypes of Adolescents, and Evaluating the Perspective that Adolescence is a Time of “Storm and Stress”